 After walking around the block several times, pulling on all the doors, trying to find a way into this exploration, I ended up with the word: “medium.”
 Medium, as in the physical channel through which messages are passed; and medium as in a culture medium used to grow micro-organisms or cells.
 Medium can also be understood as the time/space aspect of an object, its identity/variability.
 When we consider ‘big data’ on the Network, we seem to be talking about creating and maintaining a medium where higher-level statistical objects can be grown.
 These meta-patterns are made visible through feats of data collection and statistical computation.
 It’s analogous to cataloging weather events and other data to model climate change.
 “Climate” as a dynamic entity only becomes visible through the deployment of a large network of sensors hooked up to computers updating a model in real time.
 Weather is visible as the raindrops that keep falling on your head, climate is visible only through a complex computational sensing system to which only a few people have access.

 The business model of harvesting these higher-level patterns has generally involved slicing up the data into the groups of people who create these patterns.
 Lists of these target audiences are rented to commercial interests, and recently so is the messaging apparatus and the communications medium.
 A well-targeted message should show increased effectiveness in confirmed delivery and lead to net positive transactions.
 If you think about it, all of these new real-time social media companies are in the television business.
+However, if you have a business you can contact staffing companies in columbia sc to get help from their teams.
 Television is transformed into a container that holds a message stream of condensed multiple media types on the Network.
 This medium is designed to grow various audiences (meta-patterns) to harvest and take to market.
 Once a certain scale is achieved this set up becomes a cash machine.
 The energy to grow the crop is largely supplied by the participants using the system.
 The users of the system gain access to a simple real-time content management system along with a flat view of a subscription stream.
 The valuable patterns are reserved for exploitation by the owners of the system.